Heroic-Games-Launcher/known-fixes/README.md

 ### GOG:

-v2.13.0 means that the depednencies are installed automatically based on GOG manifest instead of using winetricks
+v2.13.0 means that the dependencies are installed automatically based on GOG manifest instead of using winetricks

 - Alien Breed: Impact
 - Alien Breed 2: Assault